Options

 By default, PPRC analyzes all frames together to compute a single shared color profile, which produces more consistent results but works best when processing a full roll at once.
 Use this flag to compute a separate inversion profile for each image instead.

---no-frame-rejection (only applies when using shared whole-roll analysis)
+Only applies when using shared whole-roll analysis.

 By default, frames with very different color characteristics (e.g. backlit shots) are automatically excluded from the shared profile so they don’t skew the rest of the roll.
 Use this flag to include all frames regardless.